Social Relevancy in a Changing World

 Hard Travelling Times, Hard Travelling Heroes

 With young Silver Age comic book readers sticking with the medium it was only a matter of time before some of them entered the industry.
-Many comic book veterans like Mort Weisinger retire making way for new talent and people like Marv Wolfman and Len Wein rose in the ranks.
+Many comic book veterans like Mort Weisinger retired, making way for new talent and people like Marv Wolfman and Len Wein rose in the ranks.
 Julie Schwartz turned to emerging talent Dennis O’Neil to try to salvage the Green Lantern series.
 O’Neil, Wolfman and Wein represented a new generation of storytellers who weren’t satisfied with the old school method of editors managing a stable of titles that they steered in a unified narrative vision.
-With their laid back style of dressing came the need to create comics that told personal stories driven by their own sense of conscience.
+Along with their laid back style of dressing came the need to create comics that told personal stories driven by their own sense of conscience.
 When Schwartz teamed O’Neil with artist Neal Adams lightning was captured in a bottle.

 Given a lot of creative control over the series, O’Neil teamed Green Lantern with Green Arrow, pushing Hal a bit further to the right and Oliver Queen to the left as a way to explore opposing points of view.
 Placing the two men at odds with each other the heroes took to the road with Guardian Appa Ali Apsa to explore the social strains of America.
 The “Hard Travelling Heroes” series of books tackled social issues including overpopulation, race relations and drug use.
 Oliver Queen’s ward, Speedy, would famously become a drug addict in Green Lantern #85 in a story which gained national headlines and helped change the Comics Code of Authority for the first time since 1955.

 The team followed the two-part drug story with another milestone by introducing readers to John Stewart, one of the few characters of color who didn’t have “Black” in their superhero name.
-In Green Lantern #87 Hal Jordan’s back up, Guy Gardner, was seriously injured and the Guardians called for a new ring bearer to be chosen.
+In Green Lantern #87 Guy Gardner, Hal Jordan’s back up, was seriously injured and the Guardians called for a new ring bearer to be chosen.
 The duty falls to unemployed architect John Stewart who refuses to wear a mask to conceal his identity.

 In 1976 DC Comics would re-light the central power battery and re-start publication of a regular Green Lantern series.
 Picking up where he left off writer Denny O’Neil would team with Mike Grell on issue 90 before eventually turning the series over to Len Wein and then to Marv Wolfman.

-Wolfman began to redefine Hal Jordan and wrote several stories which told the reader more about the kind of man that Abin Sur’s power ring selected.
+Wolfman began to redefine Hal Jordan and wrote several stories which told the reader more about the kind of man who Abin Sur’s power ring selected.
 Notably Wolfman put Hal through the gauntlet, blind and alone in the arctic.
 At the same time he added considerable depth to the relationship between Hal and Carol that pushed them well beyond the Silver Age trope of a love triangle between a woman, a superhero and his secret identity.

 John Stewart shined as he served as the series’ central figure for several years and got considerable character development which fleshed him out well beyond the racially charged characterization presented in his debut.
 Stewart gets hired as an architect at Ferris Aircraft which allowed the creative team to mine the established supporting cast while keeping Hal Jordan and his rogue’s gallery integral to the book as well as share adventures.
-The success of science fiction cinema influenced the direction of the Green Lantern series as more time began to be spent away from Earth.
+The success of science fiction cinema influenced the direction of the Green Lantern series as the characters spent more time away from Earth.
 Notably, The Omega Men made their debut on the pages of Green Lantern #141 and Adam Strange received a revival as a backup feature in the series.

-The members of the Green Lantern Corps were further fleshed out more as DC introduced a Tales of the Green Lantern Corps backup feature which would provide adventures of other members of the Corps.
-A three part Tales of the Green Lantern Corps limited series would be written by Mike W. Barr and published in 1981 which would prove as an inspiration for future writer Geoff Johns.
+The non-human members of the Green Lantern Corps were further fleshed out more as DC introduced a Tales of the Green Lantern Corps backup feature which would provide adventures of other members of the Corps.
+A three-part Tales of the Green Lantern Corps limited series would be written by Mike W. Barr and published in 1981 which would prove as an inspiration for future writer Geoff Johns.
 The sprawling tale pitted the Corps against Krona, the Spider Guild and Nekron, the Lord of the Dead.
 The series would introduce readers to Arisia Rrab and help to develop Katma Tui, both of whom would go on to have romantic relationships with Hal Jordan and John Stewart.